 Practically this means keeping as much of the mass to the outside rim of the glass platter to create more flywheel effect but keeping the inside of the platter as light as possible without sacrificing stiffness.
 The RP6 was the first Rega turntable to use a precision engineered glass ring laminated to the outside using modern CNC techniques to ensure concentricity.

-The RP8 takes it one step further by laminating three rings together to produce the RP8 super flywheel effect glass platter - an engineering triumph !
+The RP8 takes it one step further by laminating three rings together to produce the RP8 super flywheel effect glass platter!

 Controversially Rega has always researched methods of producing light but stiff and rigid plinths.
 The technology is simple: unwanted noise at microscopic levels is developed by the turntable motor and main bearing.
 The plinth can also pick up airborne vibration from the music.

-From the beginning in the 1970’s, Rega pioneered the use of a stressed skin structure for the plinth.
+Rega pioneered the use of a stressed skin structure for the plinth.
 This uses two layers of phenolic resin with a lightweight particle or fibre board sandwiched between the skins.
-This technique has been used in many applications where stiff, light structures are needed such as an aircraft wing or a Formula 1 chassis.

-The current increase in interest in turntables has allowed Rega to research and develop higher technology structures for the customer who is happy to pay a little more for higher sound quality.
-The RP8 turntable utilises a unique new stressed skin structure produced from thin phenolic skins sandwiching a featherweight nitrogen expanded, closed cell, polyolefin foam core.
-This material has been developed exclusively for Rega over a three year period.
+The RP8 turntable utilizes a unique new stressed skin structure produced from thin phenolic skins sandwiching a featherweight nitrogen expanded, closed cell, polyolefin foam core.
 The RP8 plinth is 7 times lighter than the weight of the original Planar 3 plinth.
 Rega has added even more stiffness in the crucial area between the arm and the main bearing.
 Decoupled outer frame and dust cover A common problem for many skeletal design turntables is the inability to incorporate an effective dust cover into the design.
-We have constructed an outer frame that minimises contact between the inner and outer plinth.
-The only points of contact are three location devices on the feet which centralises the inner and outer plinths perfectly.
+We have constructed an outer frame that minimizes contact between the inner and outer plinth.
+The only points of contact are three location devices on the feet which centralizes the inner and outer plinths perfectly.
 This makes set-up extremely easy and allows the use of a dust cover.
 The RP8 can be used without the outer frame if so desired.